Coroner IDs man hit, killed by train in Lancaster City

 The Lancaster County Coroner's Office has identified a man who was hit and killed by a train in Lancaster city last week.

-Lancaster County Coroner Dr. Stephen Diamantoni identified the man as Terrance Grande, 50, of Lancaster.
-The manner of Grande's death is still under investigation, Diamantoni said.
+Lancaster County Coroner Dr. Stephen Diamantoni identified the man as Terrance Grandle, 50, of Lancaster.
+The manner of Grandle's death was ruled as a suicide due to multiple traumatic injuries, Diamantoni said.
+A member of Grandle's family confirmed the spelling of his name.

 Emergency crews responded at 8:40 p.m.
 Thursday to the Amtrak main line in the area of Dillerville Road for a report of a pedestrian hit by a train, according to dispatch reports.
 EMS confirmed one person was dead at the scene.

-Note: Editor's Note: This story has been updated to reflect the correct spelling of the man's last name.